Priyanshu-Ghosh-unplugged/Food_Loops/README.md

-# FoodLoops: Combatting Food Waste, One Bite at a Time 🌎
+# FoodLoops: Combatting Food Waste, One Bite at a Time, Selling nearing expiry goods at cheap rates 🌎

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

 FoodLoops is an innovative Android application meticulously crafted to tackle the global issue of food waste.
 By connecting consumers with retailers offering discounts on near-expiry products, we empower users to make conscious, sustainable shopping choices without breaking the bank.
+You might n=be thinking that I have lost my mind while coding.
+But a reality check, a survey confirmed the results as well.
+The supermarkets are reducing their loss margins while users are increasing their profit margins.

 Imagine a world where delicious food doesn't end up in landfills, and saving money goes hand-in-hand with saving the planet.
 That's the future FoodLoops envisions.